Ultan-Kearns/AppliedProject/Sprints.md

 + Write more in dissertation(focus on system evaluation)
 + test (Most of key areas tested all work)
 + Fix up forgot page(DONE now have code confirmation if user wants to change password )
++ Get server up and running

+# Final Sprint
++ test server and cloud implementation
++ Dockerize server files?
++ Work on documentation
++ Do video on final implementation

 # ideas + things to do